licg9999/review-of-state-management-in-react/04-kinds-of-lightweight-trials-mobx-zustand-jotai-and-valtio/README.md

 ## Summary

 After reviewing the 4 lightweight trials of state management, MobX, Zustand, Jotai and Valtio, I think the most insightful finding can be, they actually work no worse than reducer-like solutions and with no less cost of development.
 Because state-changing logics can be either easily tracked or clearly defined, they all achieve predictable states changing.
-Because different opinions on state management are taken, they result in extra cost of development on different aspects.
+Because different preferences on state management are taken, they result in extra cost of development on different aspects.
 Because reading, writing, read-write, write-read state-changing logics can be all fulfilled, they have no inability in state management.

 Besides, another interesting insight is, Zustand is designed like a lightweight version of RTK, Jotai is designed like a lightweight version of Recoil, Valtio is designed like a lightweight version of MobX.
 I mention this because noticing this might help user devs have a more comprehensive understanding on these libraries, but it's hard to tell whether the authors designed them in these ways on purpose or by accident.